wendyorengo/Akan-Names/README.md

 Example

--century input -- 20
+- century input -- 20
--year input -- 19
+- year input -- 19
--month input -- 7
+- month input -- 7
--date input -- 14
+- date input -- 14
--gender -- male selected, Expected output is You were born on Sunday and Your akan name is Kwasi!
+- gender -- male selected, Expected output is You were born on Sunday and Your akan name is Kwasi!

 # contacts